Girgias/php-rfc-bool-string-deprecation/README.md

 Emit an `E_DEPRECATED` deprecation diagnostic for implicit coercion of a boolean to a string.

+The diagnostic message is:

+ > Implicit bool to string coercion is deprecated

 Raise this deprecation diagnostic to a TypeError in the next major version (PHP 9.0).

+Amending the type signature of the following functions as their usage with a boolean argument is common:

+ - `ini_set()`

 ## Rationale